-Factors in the reported income for the year ended December 31, 2018 include expenses related to ongoing marketing initiatives in the amount of \$266,152 (2017 - \$554,458) and related travel costs of \$159,800 (2017 - \$430,304).
-These expenses are related to ongoing marketing programs for existing and new products.
-Our new customer service and marketing initiatives and sales processes have proven to be more effective and economically beneficial compared to past periods and reflect in improved sales volume and gross margin returns.
+Factors in the reported income for the six months ended June 30, 2019 include expenses related to ongoing marketing initiatives in the amount of \$125,478 (2018 - \$138,388) and related travel costs of \$100,096 (2018 - \$83,290).
+These expenses are related to ongoing marketing programs for existing and new products entries.
+Our new customer service and marketing initiatives and sales processes have proven to be more effective and economically beneficial compared to past periods.
+These changes reflect in greatly improved sales volume and gross margin returns.

 A key component of our future business growth is the research, design, testing and qualification of new products.
-During the year ended December 31, 2018 our industrial product design and development costs were \$1,352,817 (2017 - \$1,572,714).
-The majority of this expense relates to design and continuing testing of our ASCS and includes the development of production resources to build multiple vehicles for customers.
+During the six months ended June 30, 2019 our industrial product design and development costs were \$604,967 (2018 - \$755,950).
+The majority of these expenses relates to design and continuing testing of our ASCS and includes the development expenses of production capability to build multiple vehicles for customers.
 All of which are necessary to service a significant opportunity for Kelso to grow its future revenues from new markets and diminish the financial affects of a highly cyclical rail tank car market.

-Management continues to adjust operations and product development methods to become more efficient.
-This is reflected in our investments in human resources, marketing, sales and production operations for the year ended December 31, 2018.
-The Company recorded office and administrative costs of \$1,667,646 (2017 - \$1,701,723), management compensation was \$610,570 (2017 - \$544,014).
-Management compensation includes an accrual for management performance bonuses of \$70,035 for the year ended December 31, 2018 (2017 - \$Nil).
-Consulting fees were \$196,823 (2017 - \$251,055) while investor relations remained unchanged at \$84,000 (2017 - \$84,000).
+Management continues to adjust operations and product development methods to become more efficient and generate business growth.
+This is reflected in our investments in human resources, marketing, sales and production operations for the six months ended June 30, 2019.
+The Company recorded office and administrative costs of \$982,040 (2018 - \$835,795), management compensation was \$480,145 (2018 - \$269,843).
+Management compensation includes an accrual for management performance bonuses for the six months ended June 30, 2019 of \$210,837 (2018 - \$Nil).
+Management bonuses are accrued by quarter and are paid based upon the audited year end balance not later than May 15 of the year following.
+Consulting and filing fees were \$237,698 (2018 - \$111,724) while investor relations remained unchanged at \$42,000 (2017 - \$42,000).

-Accounting, audit and legal fees are cost components of our corporate development strategies and the required administration functions of a publicly listed industrial company.
-Costs for these professional services were down significantly to \$194,282 for the year ended December 31, 2018 (2017 - \$370,495) due to the finalization of our reorganization in 2017.
-The Company accrues its audit costs on a quarterly basis.
-These fees have increased due in large part to tax restructuring.
-Legal costs are related to public company administration including reorganization costs, the preparation and filing of press releases, documentation and reviewing possible acquisition targets and new business arrangements regulatory documentation including Annual Information Form (AIF) and Securities Exchange Commission documentation (20-F).
+Accounting, audit and legal fees are cost components of our corporate development strategies and the required administration functions of a publicly listed industrial company developing new products.
+Costs for these professional services were \$173,541 for the six months ended June 30, 2019 (2018 - \$105,506) due to the extensive patent work and ongoing audit requirements.
+The Company accrues its audit costs on a quarterly basis with additional fees covering taxation issues.
+Legal costs relate to patent applications, public company administration including reorganization costs, the preparation and filing of press releases, documentation and reviewing possible acquisition targets and new business arrangements.
+Also included are the costs of complying with the rules and regulations of both the Toronto Stock Exchange and the NYSE American Exchange including the complexities of regulatory documentation including Annual Information Form (AIF) and Securities Exchange Commission documentation (20-F).

 The Company's functional currency is US dollars but Kelso also holds various assets in Canadian dollars.
-The Canadian dollar has remained volatile in value against the US dollar therefore we have recorded an unrealized foreign exchange loss of \$4,257 for the year ended December 31, 2018.
+The Canadian dollar has remained volatile in value against the US dollar therefore we have recorded an unrealized foreign exchange gain of \$13,988 for the six months ended June 30, 2019.